jbenon/PCBS-Role-of-learning-in-three-dimensional-form-perception/README.md

 + Group 2: The participants only had a training session with either the set of images A or the set of images B.
 + Group 3: The participants underwent a training session with the set of images B, then a testing session with the set of images A.

-Sinha and Poggio showed that the participants reported non-rigidity more often during the training session than during the testing session, which suggests that the visual experience shapes the perception of 3D-form.
+Sinha and Poggio showed that the participants reported non-rigidity less often during the training session than during the testing session, which suggests that the visual experience shapes the perception of 3D-form.

 ### Illusion: the walking man
 This illusion is cited as an example by Sinha and Poggio: by creating a shape and making it rotate accordingly, one can have the feeling that it is a man walking in 2D rather than a 3D shape rotating.